mccbc/notes/notes.md

     - Use a jupiter mass
     - Initial energy density - code will evolve it as a polytrope
         - P prop to something to gamma
-        - Could also do constant density, not moving, then use polytripe to convert density and temperature into constant energy density
+        - Could also do constant density, not moving, then use polytrope to convert density and temperature into constant energy density
         - Set nx2, nx3 = 1
         - Pick inner and outer radius - want it to be pretty thin
             - Inner radius - jupiter radius